-Operating this vehicle without proper instruction.
+Operating this ATV without proper instruction.

-The risk of an accident is greatly increased if the operator does not know how to operate this vehicle properly in different situations and on different types of terrain with or without passenger.
+The risk of an accident is greatly increased if the operator does not know how to operate the ATV properly in different situations and on different types of terrain.

-Beginning and inexperienced operators should complete the training course offered by BRP.
-They should then regularly practice the skills learned in the course and the operating techniques described in this Operator's Guide.
+Beginning and inexperienced operators should complete the certified training course offered by Bombardier Inc. They should then regularly practice the skills learned in the course and the operating techniques described further in this Operator's Guide.
+For more information about the training course, contact an authorized ATV dealer.